pacuare/docs/api.rst

 SDK
 ***

 The Python SDK (published as `pacuare on PyPI <https://pypi.org/project/pacuare>`_) allows easy access to the API, returning results as a Pandas DataFrame for easy manipulation.
+You can see a demo of a Streamlit app interfacing with the SDK `here <https://pacuare.streamlit.app>`_